 Modern and Classical Languages and Literature Undergraduate Program

-The Department of Modern and Classical Languages and Literature at the University of South Alabama offers an interdisciplinary curriculum that integrates language study with culture and area studies, literature, linguistics, history and a range of other disciplines with the goal of preparing students to take their place as participants, leaders and innovators in an increasingly interconnected world.
-In equipping our students with proficiency in a second or a third language, we strive to help them widen their horizons and escape a narrow, monolingual view of the world.
+We offer an interdisciplinary curriculum that integrates language study with culture and area studies, literature, and linguistics and prepare students to take their place as participants, leaders and innovators in an increasingly interconnected world.
 Competency in other languages is the key to understanding other cultures and, in turn, makes possible a deeper understanding of one's own culture and language.

 As part of their core requirement all Foreign Languages majors will earn a minimum of nine semester hours at the upper level in the language of their concentration in an approved study abroad program.
 Subject to availability of funding, grants covering travel and cost-of-living expenses that majors would not normally incur as full-time residential students will be provided by the department.
 The Department offers summer programs in Cuenca (Spain), Dijon (France) and in various other countries.
 There are also possibilities for semester- and year-long exchanges in Passau (Germany), Pau (France), or Moscow (Russia).